 I remember recently having to leave my favourite pair of hi-top sneakers, which let's just say, had seen better days, out for my partner to kindly "dispose of" while I was away so I didn't have to do it.

 I can't see myself ever having a 'capsule' wardrobe.
 Firstly because I would have to part with too many items to get there, but also because I like having options readily available.

 The point is, I get very attached to the clothes I own.
 So the idea of ordering an amazing looking jumper, having it arrive beautifully for me to unwrap, have it sit in my wardrobe, wear it once, maybe twice, which I begin to attach memories to, only to have to return it in a few days, just makes me sad.

-Do you rent your wardrobe?
+Please GET IN TOUCH or leave me a comment, and let me know if you rent your wardrobe?
 Do you find it easy to return the garments after you have worn them?
 Are you hesitant like me, to try rental fashion?